 Applications for the Translational Biomedicine PhD-MD/PhD Doctorate should be addressed to the Chairman of the Joint Committee and sent as a single pdf document to the Office for Doctoral Affairs.
 Applications must include the following documents and information:

-1. Cover Letter to the Chairman of the Joint Commitee
+1. Cover Letter to the Chairman of the Joint Commitee, Prof. Dr. Thomas Mittmann

 3. CV and all educational and professional activities in reverse chronological order; awards; special promotions (e.g. scholarships); social skills

 5. Names of two mentors.
 Mentors should provide a day-to-day support on a guidance basis.
 They should be at least one step further in their career than the applicant and should not belong to the same research group.

 6. Official, certified copies of certificates and reports relating to previous final degrees

 For applicants with foreign certificates:

 7. Proof of proficiency in the English language.
 The required English skills are normally demonstrated by the successful completion of standardized tests based on the language proficiency levels of Europe and the UNIcert system.
 The usual frame of reference for level of performance is passing the TOEFL iBT test with a minimum of 60 points (or the IELTS test with level B1).
 Exceptions are for English native-speaking applicants and those who can provide proof of their German "Abitur".

 8. A statement that the "Ordinance for the safeguarding good scientific practice" (Pdf , 183,8 KB) of the Johannes Gutenberg University Mainz has been read and understood in its current version and that its fundamental principles will be observed during scientific work.